On the deep-water and shallow-water limits of the intermediate long wave equation from a statistical viewpoint: Dynamical problem

 \noi as $N \to \infty$.
 In other words, we just proved that $\mathbf{D}$ is also a countable dense subset of $H^{0-}(\T)$ with respect to the metric $\textbf{d}$.
 Hence, from \cite{Khan86}, we see that $C(\R; H^{0-}(\T))$ is separable.\footnote{Note that we have } This allows us to repeat the entire paper by replacing $C(\R; H^{-\eps}(\T))$ with $C(\R; H^{0-}(\T))$.

 \end{remark}

-\begin{ackno}\rm G.L.~was supported by the Maxwell Institute Graduate School in Analysis and its Applications, a Centre for Doctoral Training funded by the UK Engineering and Physical Sciences Research Council (Grant EP/L016508/01), the Scottish Funding Council, Heriot-Watt University and the University of Edinburgh.
-T.O.~and~G.Z.~were supported by the European Research Council (grant no. 864138 ``SingStochDispDyn'').
+\begin{ackno}\rm The authors would like to thank an anonymous referee for the helpful comments.
+G.L., T.O., and~G.Z.~were supported by the European Research Council (grant no.~864138 ``SingStochDispDyn'').
+G.L.~was also supported by the Maxwell Institute Graduate School in Analysis and its Applications, a Centre for Doctoral Training funded by the UK Engineering and Physical Sciences Research Council (Grant EP/L016508/01), the Scottish Funding Council, Heriot-Watt University and the University of Edinburgh, and by the EPSRC New Investigator Award (grant no.~EP/S033157/1).

 \end{ackno}